tempestphp/tempest-docs/app/Front/Docs/Content/framework/04-views.md

 title: Views
 ---

-Tempest supports two templating engines: Tempest views, and Blade.
-Tempest views is an experimental templating engine, while Blade has widespread support because of Laravel.
-Tempest views is the default templating engine.
-The end of this page discusses how to install Blade instead.
+Tempest supports two templating engines: Tempest View, and Blade.
+Tempest View is a new templating engine, while Blade has widespread support because of Laravel.
+Tempest View is the default templating engine when creating Tempest projects, but the end of this page discusses how to install and switch to Blade instead.

 ## View files

-Tempest views are plain PHP files, though they also support a custom syntax.
+Tempest Views are plain PHP files, although they also support a custom syntax.
 You can mix or choose a preferred style.

 This is the standard PHP style: